School of Criticism & Theory Application

 School of Criticism and Theory (SCT) at Cornell University

 The Critical Theory Cluster selects one graduate student per year (selected candidates are usually of advanced standing) to participate in the School of Criticism and Theory at Cornell University.
-Acceptance by the SCT is pre-approved, and funding is provided by The Graduate School.
-TGS supports tuition, accommodation and domestic travel for one student annually.
+Acceptance by the SCT is pre-approved, and funding is provided by The Graduate School (TGS).
+The funding provided by TGS is to support the tuition cost to attend SCT.
+Funding is not provided for travel and accommodations; the participant should apply for other sources of funding for travel and accommodation costs.

 The application should include: